The Consciousness Prior: Consciousness Prior Theory

 \subsection{Connection to Language and Symbolic Knowledge Representation}

-Linked to this is the interesting property of the conscious state that there is a fairly simple transformation of it into a natural language sentence (possibly taking into account previously uttered sentences).
-An externally provided sentence could also elicit an associated conscious state, although we postulate that the conscious state is generally a richer object than the uttered sentence, i.e., mapping from conscious states to sentences loses information (think about visual imagery, or artistic expression, which are difficult to put in words), and the same sentence could thus be interpreted differently depending on context and the particulars of the agent who reads that sentence.
+We hypothesize that conscious processing of the kind described above could thus help the brain (and future machine learning systems) achieve better systematic generalization and combine concepts in fluent and combinatorial ways.
+The fact that we define consciousness in terms of verbal reporting may be important to note here.
+All this indeed suggests that there is a fairly simple transformation of conscious states into natural language sentences.
+Conversely, an externally provided sentence (heard or read) could also elicit an associated conscious state, although we postulate that the conscious state is generally a richer object than the uttered sentence, i.e., mapping from conscious states to sentences loses information (think about visual imagery, or artistic expression, which are difficult to put in words), and the same sentence could thus be interpreted differently depending on context and the particulars of the agent who reads that sentence.
 Formally, we could use another RNN to map a conscious state to an utterance $u_t$:

-A learning agent which uses language could thus benefit from an additional regularization term: the set of currently consciously attended elements can often be mapped to something like a sentence in natural language which may be uttered by another agent, such as a human teacher.
+A learning agent which uses language could thus benefit from an additional regularization effect putting pressure on the encoder: the set of currently consciously attended elements should have a direct two-way mapping with natural language utterances which may be uttered by other agents, such as a human teacher.
+This would act as a weak form of supervision for the concepts produced by the encoder.
 A sentence focuses on just a handful of elements and concepts, unlike our full internal state.
-This imposes further constraints on the representation function in that its individual elements or dimensions are more likely to correspond to concepts which can typically be expressed by a single word or phrase.
+This imposes soft constraints on the representation function in that its individual elements or dimensions are more likely to correspond to concepts which can typically be expressed by a single word or phrase.
 Based on these arguments, it is reasonable to hypothesize that language may actually help humans build sharper internal representations (which are better disentangled) as well as facilitate learning -- see the arguments around curriculum learning~\citep{Bengio+al-2009-small} and cultural learning~\citep{bengio-2014-cultural} -- and enable collaborative task-solving.